You just found your tribe

 Co-Founders Cathy Cioth, (L) & Brenda Zane, (R)

-"I created this space, so no other mom or dad has to suffer alone with feelings of helplessness and isolation when her son or daughter is struggling with substance use or addiction.
+"I created this space, so no other parent has to suffer alone with feelings of helplessness and isolation when her son or daughter is struggling with substance use or addiction.
 It's the place I needed and wish existed when I was going through it." - Brenda Zane

 "I learned early on how important it was to have a community around me when our family struggled with addiction.
 Now it’s a passion of mine to help others find balance and peace in their lives when they're faced with similar challenges." - Cathy Cioth